titanicoctopus/Notes/First valley.md

 [[Lore]]

 - The first valley is the first place made by raaf with the prime elemental and their forge.
-	- Abstract shapes are carved in the stone in wild patterns.
+	- Abstract shapes forming dynamic patters are carved into the stone.
+It's profound age adds an aesthetic dimension that stirs primal emotions.
+Intuitively you begin to recognize meaning within the patterns.
+Understanding should not be far away.
+	- The mural has captu
 - Raaf appointed the elders to oversee further creation.
 - Folk, spirits and beast emerged in the first valley
 - Some folk chose to live near the forge.